fjohngomez/AcademyOrganizer/TierList.md

 #### Backend

-- [ ] Write a route to serve up a single campus (based on its id), _including that campuses' students_
+- [C] Write a route to serve up a single campus (based on its id), _including that campuses' students_
 - [ ] Write a route to serve up a single student (based on their id), _including that student's campus_

 Congrats!
 You have completed your second vertical slice!
 Make sure to `commit -m "Feature: Get Single Campus and Student"` before moving on.